Two-Chapter Excerpt from Erik's Revelation

 “Didn’t sound that way.
 The way you were conversing with her, I was waiting for the horse to start talking back.”

 Kimi’s hand stilled on Zah’s nose.
 What had I said?
 What had the man heard?
 She thought back to her short conversation with Zah.
 She always talked to the horses.
-Other than Max, who couldn’t hold much of a conversation, and Wanda, who rarely wanted to talk to her, the horses she tended were her best friends—her only friends.
+They were her friends.

 Instead of acting as if the man had overheard anything unusual, Kimi continued her strokes, brushing out the bridle marks.
 “I expect my horses to have better manners,” she flicked her gaze to the man, “unlike most humans I know.”